natecostello/van_two_point_oh/blog/2021-9-3-structural-design-and-mockup/final-structure-and-mockup.md

 ## Order
 We factored the two above design changes into the design and placed an order with PennAir, one of 8020's prefered suppliers.
 Note:  Highly recommend working with them if you are within a few hours of York, PA.
 Fantastic experience.

+## What We Would Do Differently

+We primarily used the 1515-S ("normal weight smooth") profile in our design, but if we were starting over, we would use the 1515-ULS ("ultra light smooth") profile to save 84 lbs or 25% on the total extrusion weight.
+According to the 8020 deflection calculator, this would have a negligible impact on strength or deflections.

 ## Timeline
 Note, this doesn't reflect full time effort.
 It's mostly evenings and partial days, limited by work, woodshop availability, etc.
 * Finished structural design (Thu 8-26-2021)